s4ac/s4ac.github.io/classes/2020FS@HGK_IXDM/README.md

 * [ ] Taylorism && Digital Taylorism and Nudge Management (critic to that theory)

-* [ ] Automation && Heteromation (examples of the gig economy from amazon mechanical turk, to uber eats and facebook censors in the philippines)
+* [ ] Automation && Heteromation (examples of the gig economy from amazon mechanical turk to uber eats)

 ## __Sessions__

-> How many of you have been working?
-How many of you were extremely happy of that experience that they did not wanted to leave the job?
-How many of you thought "how can this job be better for me"?

 ```bash
 # RECIPE CAVATELLI: